Open-Sn/opensn/doc/start_install.md

 - [external](./external) contains external library source code, such as VTK,
 - [framework](./framework) contains the source code that is agnostic of the physics, such as math, mesh, MPI, ...
 - [modules](./modules) contains the source code for specialized physics modules,
-- [resources](./resources) contains scripts, notes, data, and other misc. items,
+- [resources](./resources) contains python scripts, notes, data, and other misc. items,
 - [tests](./tests) contains tests for the regression suite (these can also serve as examples/tutorials),
 - [tutorials](./tutorials) contains tutorials.